Share this article to help us raise mental health awareness 🙂

 Not sure where to start with this article, other than to say it has much to do with difficult emotional experience due to unrealistic expectations about life.
 I hope that the article will help others understand how unrealistic expectations play a role in mental health issues like Borderline Personality Disorder.
 The ideas are drawn from my life experience, clinical experience, consultations with colleagues, education, and wisdom slowly gained from persevering day to day, month to month, and year to year, through disorder.

 I fully admit to having struggled with Borderline Personality Disorder (BPD), and still to this day, with specific traits.
 My motivation has always been the same in writing these articles: to help others reduce the suffering associated with BPD.
-My firm conviction remains that Borderline Personality Disorder happens regularly in prevalent circumstances: Emotionally sensitive children raised by abusive, unavailable, preoccupied, overly cold, or otherwise ill-suited parents and caregivers.
-Abandonment experiences; inaccurate, semi-accurate, and otherwise unrealistic belief systems established by overdosing on unmediated mainstream media (movies, television, etc.).
-And finally, living in a culture overly focused on money-making, materialism, economy, escapism and recreational activity, and therefore leaving insufficient time, energy and interest in understanding self and disease processes.
+My firm conviction remains that Borderline Personality Disorder happens regularly in prevalent circumstances: Emotionally sensitive children raised by abusive, unavailable, preoccupied, overly cold, or otherwise ill-suited parents and caregivers; abandonment experiences; being misguided by inaccurate, semi-accurate, and otherwise unrealistic belief systems cemented through repeat exposure to unmediated mainstream media (movies, television, etc.); and finally, living in a culture overly focused on money-making, materialism, economy, escapism and recreational activity, and therefore, leaving insufficient time, energy and interest for understanding self and disease processes.

 Most of my life has been like an emotional roller coaster ride (the BPD ride?).
 I now realize that many of the ups and downs of the ride can be linked to faulty expectations… one of the main ingredients in my suffering, you could say.